-Stress has been linked to numerous diseases such as high cholesterol, cardiovascular issues, headaches, ulcers, skin conditions, digestive ailments, backaches, neck pains, muscle tension, fatigue, weight gain or loss, depression, anxiety, irritability, and much more.
-Research shows that meditation decreases cortisol levels, lowers blood pressure, relieves symptoms of menopause, boosts immune function, promotes relaxation, calms nerves, eases breathing difficulties, and enhances concentration.
+Stress has been linked to numerous diseases such as high cholesterol, cardiovascular issues, headaches, ulcers, skin conditions, digestive ailments, backaches, neck pains, muscle tension, fatigue, weight gain or loss, depression, anxiety, irritability, etc. Research shows that meditation decreases cortisol levels, lowers blood pressure, relieves symptoms of menopause, boosts immune function, promotes relaxation, calms nerves, eases breathing difficulties, and enhances concentration.

 Studies show that meditation makes individuals feel happier about themselves.
 This feeling of happiness translates into greater self-esteem.
-In turn, this positive attitude will lead to better relationships, healthier lifestyles, and an enhanced sense of purpose.
+This positive attitude will lead to better relationships, healthier lifestyles, and an enhanced sense of purpose.

 It’s great for creativity.

-A study published in The Journal of Neuroscience found that creative problem solving was significantly boosted after participants engaged in mindfulness training.
-Researchers believe that this boost occurs due to the fact that meditation activates areas of the brain responsible for processing information from multiple senses simultaneously.
+A study published in The Journal of Neuroscience found that creative problem-solving was significantly boosted after participants engaged in mindfulness training.
+Researchers believe this boost occurs because meditation activates areas of the brain responsible for simultaneously processing information from multiple senses.

 It gives you energy.

-When you practice meditation regularly, you’ll notice that you become less tired throughout the day.
+When you practice meditation regularly, you’ll notice you become less tired throughout the day.
 Your mind becomes clearer and sharper, allowing you to focus on tasks without getting distracted.
 Additionally, you may experience feelings of calmness, peace, joy, love, gratitude, compassion, and contentment.
-These states of allowing you to be productive while also giving you the motivation needed to accomplish goals.
+These states allow you to be productive while giving you the motivation to accomplish goals.

 It brings out the best in other people.

-If you want to see how someone feels about yourself, simply ask them if they would like to try meditation.
+If you want to see how someone feels about yourself, ask them if they want to try meditation.
 Most likely, they’ll say yes.
-People enjoy practicing meditation together because it allows them to connect deeply with one another.
+People enjoy practicing meditation together because it allows them to connect deeply.
 They learn to appreciate each other’s differences, strengths, and weaknesses.
 And most importantly, they realize that everyone deserves unconditional acceptance and respect regardless of race, gender, sexual orientation, religion, age, disability status, socioeconomic background, etc.

 There’s no doubt that meditation can be a very challenging activity at first.
 However, once you get used to sitting still and focusing your thoughts, it quickly becomes enjoyable.
 You begin to relax and let go of all your worries.
 As time goes on, you’ll find that you’re able to concentrate even when doing mundane activities such as: